ilhangoren/ilhangoren.github.io/_posts/2018-2-09-Giden ben.md

 categories:
   - Poems
 layout: single
-title: "Poem: The Ben gone"
+title: "Poemy: The Ben gone"
-description: "Poem about Ben"
+description: "Poemy: Poem about Ben"
 modified: 2022-03-05
 tags: [Blog, Poems, Life]
 comments: true
 share: true
 ---
-(*Eng*) Poemy: The Ben gone
+(*Eng*) The Ben gone

 >The thing made me was me
 You took it from me,